therightwaytofindplayering[.]pro redirect removal instructions

 What is therightwaytofindplayering[.]pro?

-Therightwaytofindplayering[.]pro is a deceptive site, running a scam claiming that visitors' Adobe Flash Player is outdated and requires to be updated immediately.
-It pushes a fake Flash Player updater; such are commonly used to proliferate a variety of untrustworthy and even malicious content (e.g. trojans, ransomware and other malware).
-At the time of research, it was bundled with these untrustworthy applications: AnonymizerGadget version 4, CodecsSetup version 6.3., nproject version 1.3 and WebDiscover Browser 4.28.2.
-Most users do not access scam pages (e.g. therightwaytofindplayering[.]pro) intentionally, they get redirected by intrusive adverts or by PUAs (Potentially Unwanted Applications), already infiltrated into the system.
+therightwaytofindplayering[.]pro is a deceptive site running a scam claiming that Adobe Flash Player is outdated and must be updated immediately.
+In fact, this site promotes a fake Flash Player updater.
+These updaters are commonly used to proliferate untrustworthy and malicious content (e.g. trojans, ransomware and other malware).
+At the time of research, the updater was bundled with the following untrusted applications: AnonymizerGadget version 4; CodecsSetup version 6.3.; nproject version 1.3, and; WebDiscover Browser 4.28.2.
+Most users do not access scam web pages (including therightwaytofindplayering[.]pro) intentionally - they are redirected to them by intrusive advertisements or Potentially Unwanted Applications (PUAs) already infiltrated into the system.

 There are several variants of this scam run on therightwaytofindplayering[.]pro, though they are thematically identical.
-Visitors to the deceptive webpage are presented with several pop-up windows, which proclaim that their Adobe Flash Player is out-of-date and urges them to update it.
-The first pop-up is identical in scam variants run on both Google Chrome and Mozilla Firefox browsers.
-It states that Flash Player should be updated as the current version is outdated.
-The aforementioned variant displays another window, which repeats the message but adds that these updates will only take a couple of seconds to install and require no restart following installation.
-The Firefox version goes into further detail, informing users that Adobe Flash Player is an essential browser plug-in, enabling them to view media like - audio, video, animation and play online games.
-Since the current version supposedly does not have the latest security update - it has been blocked.
-The scam opened in Chrome browsers, overlays its previous window with another pop-up, which also makes bogus claims concerning a lack of newest security updates for Flash.
-This exact pop-up is displayed in Firefox as well.
-Most of these pop-ups have buttons, which initiate the download of the illegitimate updates.
-It must be emphasized that installing them will not update Adobe Flash Player, instead users will inadvertently allow untrustworthy/malicious content onto their device (e.g. AnonymizerGadget version 4, CodecsSetup version 6.3., nproject version 1.3 and WebDiscover Browser 4.28.2).
-It is strongly advised to only update software with tools/functions, provided by legitimate developers.
-Downloading/Installing third party updaters (promoted by scam sites or obtained from other sources) - is highly likely to lead to a variety of serious issues.
+Visitors to the deceptive web page are presented with several pop-up windows, which claim that the Adobe Flash Player is out of date and urges them to update it.
+The first pop-up is identical to scam variants run on Google Chrome, and Mozilla Firefox.
+It states that Flash Player should be updated, as the current version is outdated.
+The aforementioned variant displays another window, which repeats the message and adds that these updates will only take a number of seconds to install and require no restart following installation.
+The Firefox version goes into further detail, informing users that Adobe Flash Player is an essential browser plug-in, enabling them to view media such as audio, video, animation and play online games.
+Since the current version supposedly does not have the latest security update, it has been blocked.
+The scam opened in Chrome browsers, overlays its previous window with another pop-up, which also makes bogus claims concerning a lack of the latest security updates for Flash.
+This same pop-up is also displayed in Firefox.
+Most these pop-ups have buttons, which initiate download of the bogus updates. installing them will not update Adobe Flash Player - instead, users will inadvertently allow untrustworthy/malicious content onto their devices (e.g. AnonymizerGadget version 4, CodecsSetup version 6.3., nproject version 1.3 and WebDiscover Browser 4.28.2).
+You are strongly advised to only update software with tools/functions provided by legitimate developers.
+Downloading/installing third party updaters (promoted by scam sites or obtained from other sources) is highly likely to lead to serious issues.

-PUAs force-open various deceptive/scam, untrustworthy/rogue, compromised and malicious websites.
-However, they can have other heinous abilities as well.
-Adware-type PUAs deliver intrusive ads, which diminish browsing quality, cause redirects to harmful webpages and can even download/install software without user consent/knowledge.
-PUAs classified as browser hijackers - modify browsers, limit/deny access to their settings and promote fake search engines.
-Users should note that these apps rarely appear suspicious and can infiltrate systems under the guise of "useful" products.
-However, their promised features are rarely operational.
-There is one ability that most PUAs, regardless of their type, share - and that is data-tracking.
-They monitor browsing activity (URLs visited, pages viewed, search queries typed, etc.) and gather users' personal information (IP addresses, geolocations and real-life details).
-The only purpose of unwanted applications is to generate revenue for their developers, at the expense of users (e.g. through misuse of the collected data).
-In summary, PUAs can lead to browser and system infiltrations/infections, financial losses, severe privacy issues and even identity theft.
-Due to such risks, it is recommended to remove all dubious applications and browser extensions/plug-ins immediately upon detection.
+PUAs force-open various deceptive/scam, untrustworthy/rogue, compromised and malicious websites, however, they can have other dangerous capabilities.
+Adware-type PUAs deliver intrusive ads, which diminish the browsing experience, cause redirects to harmful web pages and can even download/install software without users' consent or knowledge.
+PUAs classified as browser hijackers modify browsers, limit/deny access to settings and promote fake search engines.
+Note that these apps rarely seem suspicious and can infiltrate systems under the guise of "useful" products.
+Yet, the features promised are rarely operational.
+All PUAs can perform data-tracking.
+They monitor browsing activity (URLs visited, pages viewed, search queries typed, etc.) and gather users' personal information (IP addresses, geolocations and other details).
+The only purpose of unwanted applications is to generate revenue for the developers, at the expense of users (e.g. through misusing the collected data).
+In summary, PUAs can lead to browser and system infiltration/infections, financial loss, serious privacy issues and even identity theft.
+Due to these risks, you are advised to remove all dubious applications and browser extensions/plug-ins immediately upon detection.

 |Distributed Unwanted Apps||AnonymizerGadget version 4, CodecsSetup version 6.3., nproject version 1.3, WebDiscover Browser 4.28.2|